idrissAitHaddou/Employee-Records-Management-System/README.md

 - User authentication and role-based access control
 - CRUD operations for employee records
 - Integration with relational databases (e.g., PostgreSQL)
-- Secure REST API with JWT-based authentication
+- REST API that is secured and authentication with JWT
-- Spring Boot-based backend for scalable and maintainable architecture
+- Spring Boot for maintaining scalable service architecture

 ---